 * * *

 Opie and Ozzie arrived at WCK on Monday, September 23.
-Like all intakes, they were brought into the adoption coordinator, Inside the quiet office of the adoption coordinator, Teresa Rosenberg, the brothers emerged from their carriers, crouched low and tails down, and began inspecting the room.
+Inside the quiet office of the adoption coordinator, Teresa Rosenberg, the brothers emerged from their carriers — crouched low and tails down — and began inspecting the room.
 Opie is smaller than his brother, which is the easiest way to tell them apart.
 They both have stern faces with prominent nose bridges and serious eyes.
 Their tabby stripes are dark and form nearly identical patterns on their slightly feeble bodies.
 “I could tell these guys had been protein starved,” said Teresa.

 The litter mates grew up in a home with their two owners, a toddler, and a dog.
 Though the dynamics were fine for a while, both cats eventually became aggressive, particularly toward the child and dog.
 They would hiss and scratch at anyone who tried to approach them.
 The stress on the family mounted until the owners decided to take both cats to the vet for euthanasia.
 But, not wanting to enact such a permanent solution for two young cats, the veterinarian instead took them home and boarded them for two weeks.
 They then lived with a foster for three weeks until WCK had room to take them in.
 “I’m so glad the vet made that decision,” said Teresa, “they were quite literally snatched from the jaws of death.”